doubleSlashde/stylingdrawio/README.md

-# stylingdrawio
+# Draw.io styles

 This repository contains the doubleSlash styling libraries used in draw.io.
-These XML files can be downloaded and used on the desktop client.
-For a more detailed guide, please refer to the Confluence page: https://confluence.doubleslash.de/confluence/pages/viewpage.action?pageId=293799866
+These json and XML files can be downloaded and used on the desktop client.

+## Customization

+A guideline how to customize the configuration can be found in the [draw.io docs](https://www.drawio.com/doc/faq/configure-diagram-editor).